-The above table excludes MPF Loans acquired under the MPF Xtra, MPF Direct, and MPF Government MBS products, which are classified as MPF Loans held for sale, and depending on timing, may be reflected as Other Assets in our Statements of Condition.
-We either concurrently sell these loans to third party investors or hold them for a short time period until such loans are securitized.
+The above table excludes MPF Loans acquired under the MPF Xtra, MPF Direct, and MPF Government MBS products.
+We either concurrently sell these loans to third party investors or hold them for a short time period, during which they are reflected as Other Assets in our Statements of Condition, until such loans are securitized.